Umbral1013/dotfiles/README.md

 ---

 Here are my dotfiles.
 Feel free to use anything you like :-).
 I am using Stow to organize all the dotfiles.

+(I will add them whenever i feel ready).